Do You Need a CPA to Be an Accountant? What You Should Know

 - Some states require 150 semester hours of education

-- That’s roughly a master’s degree or additional coursework after a bachelor’s
+- That’s roughly a master’s degree or additional coursework after a bachelor’s degree

-So again—like editing versus publishing—a CPA takes more preparation and polish.
+So again, like editing versus publishing, a CPA takes more preparation and polish.

 CPA vs. Accountant: Key Differences